liav-hasson/Leumi-project/docs/design-choice-alb.md

 - very similar to full gitops (b.).
 - main difference here is that terraform creates the base security groups.
-- allow for better security complience.
+- allow for better security complience and clear seperation.
-- clear seperation.